What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Does it offer frequency tuning across the full tinnitus pitch range?

-Does the sound library cover sleep, work, and high-anxiety situations — not just ambient nature sounds?
+Does the library cover sleep, work, and anxiety — not just ambient nature?

 The adherence principle